6.6. Task: MachineLearning

 Select the maximum number of parallel committee members with CommitteeMembers or set it to zero to run all committee members in parallel (up to the maximum number of cores or the NSCM environment variable).
 Select the number of cores each committee is allowed to use with Cores or set it to zero (default) to evenly distribute the available cores over the committee members running in parallel.

-Some backends may spawn additional threads for database management, but they should not be using substantial cpu time.
-GPU offloading is supported through TensorFlow or Pytorch depending on the backend.
-Currently there are no settings available in ParAMS for GPU offloading, the backends use GPU resources according to their documentation.
+Some backends may spawn additional threads for database management, but they should not be using substantial CPU time.
+GPU offloading is supported through TensorFlow or PyTorch depending on the backend.
+Currently there are no settings available in ParAMS for GPU offloading; the backends use GPU resources according to their documentation.

 ParallelLevels